Based in Brazil

 Timeline February 2026 - Present

-Tech Stack Kotlin, Jetpack Compose, Material3, Hilt, Room, Ktor, Firebase, Supabase
+Tech Stack Swift, SwiftUI, CoreData, Vision, App Intents, Kotlin, Jetpack Compose, Material3, Hilt, Room, Ktor, Firebase, Supabase

 Stakeholders Online shoppers in Brazil who track packages from Correios, AliExpress, Shopee, and more